Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

-- In Clemson's 12 games this year, it has four wins against the spread.
+- Clemson has played 12 games, with four wins against the spread.

-- So far this season, the Tigers have been installed as favorites by a 1-point margin or more 11 times and are 4-7 ATS in those matchups.
+- So far this season, the Tigers have been installed as favorites by a 1.5-point margin or more 11 times and are 4-7 ATS in those matchups.

 - Clemson's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- Clemson is 4-3 against the spread and 6-1 overall this season when the team notches more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall this season when the team puts up more than 20.6 points.

-- When Clemson picks up more than 309.8 yards, the team is 4-5 against the spread and 8-1 overall.
+- In games that Clemson picks up over 309.8 yards, the team is 4-5 against the spread and 8-1 overall.

 - The Tigers have turned the ball over four more times (18 total) than the Cyclones have forced a turnover (14) this season.